Hurricane Helene: Here’s a step-by-step guide to filing an insurance

-As Helene churns through Georgia, the storm is leaving a path of heavy damage.

-After the storm is over, many Georgians will face the big job of cleaning up and figuring out how to make repairs.
-Many homeowners, renters and vehicle owners will need to file insurance claims.
+After Helene’s destructive march through the state, many homeowners, renters and vehicle owners will need to file insurance claims.

-Helene made landfall Thursday night as a dangerous Category 4 storm in Florida’s Big Bend region and crossed over into South Georgia as a hurricane before being downgraded Friday morning to a tropical storm.
-But she can still pack a punch with heavy wind and rain across the state.

-Insurance companies will send claims teams to the affected areas after the event so that customers can get the process of filing a claim started and get the money to repair their property in a timely manner.
-Some insurers even have mobile apps or online portals to get the process underway.
+Insurance companies will send claims teams to affected areas.
+Many insurers have mobile apps or online portals to get the process underway.

-Here is a step-by-step guide on how to file an insurance claim following a hurricane or flood:

-1. It is important to file the claim with your insurer as soon as possible.
-Thousands of people will be filing claims, and you want to get yours as high as you can on the list.

-2. The Insurance Information Institute, an organization that provides guidance on insurance issues, suggests you make temporary repairs to your home if they are needed to protect it from further damage.
-Save the receipts for supplies so you can turn them in for reimbursement.
+2. The Insurance Information Institute, which provides guidance on insurance issues, suggests you make temporary repairs to your home if they are needed to protect it from further damage.
+Save the receipts.

-3. Once you are able to speak to an insurer, you will need to ask these questions:
+3. When you are able to speak to an insurer, ask these questions:

 - How long do you have to file a claim?